 You can buy sparklers in bulk from us.
 We can offer additional specials for certain situations.

-Because so many states do not have year round fireworks laws, it is most convenient to order sparklers online.
-We offer same day shipping, low prices and the shipping is free.
-Don’t worry about the hassle of running one more errand, order your sparklers online in our easy to use system and check it off your list.
+Because so many states do not have year-round fireworks laws, it is most convenient to order sparklers online.
+We offer same-day shipping, low prices, and the shipping is free.
+Don’t worry about the hassle of running one more errand, order your sparklers online in our easy to use a system and check it off your list.

 We simply cannot overnight sparklers because they are not allowed to be shipped via air.
 I wish this were not the case because we could have saved the day for many weddings over the years.
 We do ship daily and ship from Tennessee.
 Enter your zip code on our website for a delivery date.

 Yes, we can ship wedding sparklers to Canada.
 We do offer free shipping on the wedding sparklers, but the duty and tax fees are passed along to you.
 I wish it was not so expensive shipping outside of the US.

 No. They cannot.
 At all.
 Sparklers cannot be checked in luggage or carried on the plane in your carry on luggage.

 We love posting our customers photos and amazing ideas to Pinterest.
 We also get a lot of inspiration from this amazing site (and maybe a little sidetracked too – recipes, house, hair ideas).
 Please look on our Pinterest site for our very best ideas and send us your images so we can post as well.

 Will you repost our photos?
 Um…yes!
 Of course we will.
 Our hearts are so happy when we receive sparkler photos we can share with the IG community.

 Again, please use this medium as a place to ask questions, read interesting articles about all things weddings and share your wedding sparkler photos!